-For AI models to be successful, it is important to have images that have been correctly labelled by expert pathologists.
+For AI models to be successful, it is important to have pathology images that have been correctly labelled by expert pathologists.
 The information becomes more powerful when linked with patients’ clinical and genomic data.
 Computer scientists can use this information for the development of better AI models.
-AI is already being effectively in more common cancers, such as breast cancer and melanoma, but little has been done on sarcoma – which is what the team aim to change.
+AI is already being effectively in more common cancers, such as breast and prostate cancer and melanoma, but little has been done on sarcoma – which is what the team aim to change.

 How will this project tackle this challenge?

 As a first step, the team will scan slides containing soft tissue sarcoma samples from about 4000 patients diagnosed since 2000, which will help improve the data available for future studies.